TathyaNyaya and FactLegalLlama: Advancing Factual Judgment Prediction and Explanation in the Indian Legal Context: Evaluation Metrics

 \section{Evaluation Metrics}

 To rigorously assess the performance of our models on judgment prediction and factual explanations in the \texttt{TathyaNyaya} test dataset, we employed a suite of evaluation metrics.
-For judgment prediction, we report Macro Precision, Macro Recall, Macro F1, and Accuracy.
+For judgment prediction, we report Macro Precision, Recall, F1, and Accuracy.
 For evaluating the quality of explanations, both quantitative and qualitative methods were applied.

-\begin{enumerate} \item \textbf{Lexical-Based Evaluation:} We used traditional lexical similarity metrics, including ROUGE (ROUGE-1, ROUGE-2, and ROUGE-L) \cite{lin-2004-rouge}, BLEU \cite{papineni-etal-2002-bleu}, and METEOR \cite{banerjee-lavie-2005-meteor}.
+\begin{enumerate} \item \textbf{Lexical-Based Evaluation:} We used traditional lexical similarity metrics, including ROUGE-1/2/L \cite{lin-2004-rouge}, and BLEU \cite{papineni-etal-2002-bleu}.
 These metrics measure word overlap and sequence alignment between generated explanations and reference texts, providing a quantitative measure of the accuracy of lexical content.

 \item \textbf{Semantic Similarity Evaluation:} To assess the semantic alignment of the generated explanations, we applied BERTScore \cite{BERTScore}, which evaluates semantic similarity between the generated text and reference explanations.
 Additionally, BLANC \cite{blanc} was utilized to estimate the contextual relevance and coherence of the generated text in the absence of a gold-standard reference.